Content Recommendation for March, 2026

 By the time you read this article, you have probably already heard about this project and been amazed by how quickly it has gained popularity.
 In this guide, I will show you how to install it on a NAS and provide a solid starting point for exploring and experimenting with this powerful AI agent.

-Configure Openclaw with Feishu
+Configure OpenClaw with Feishu

 To avoid needing a proxy network, we use the image 1panel/openclaw.
 The important thing is to map your NAS storage to /home/node/.openclaw, so all the configuration files are visable and editable directly in NAS.
 In this way, we can use different methods to configrue OpenClaw before running the gateway.